-Every ingredient should be in your food pantry.
-As if that weren’t reason enough to make a batch tonight, it’s quick and can be used as a filling for burritos.
+The ingredients are very basic and are probably all in your pantry right now.
+A typical food storage pantry will have most all the ingredients.
+As if that weren’t reason enough to make a batch tonight, it’s quick and can be used as a side dish or a filling for burritos.
 If your gang is particularly hungry and you need the quickest possible meal, add chopped up chicken, beef or pork to the rice while it simmers.
-Warm a few flour tortillas, and dinner is served!
+Warm a few flour tortillas, and now you have a main dish.
 Ole!

 2 cups white rice or 2 cups Super Rice mixture